A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection

 As mentioned in previous sections, the optimization of $\{\theta^S\}_{S\in\cI}$ is always a convex problem.
 Accordingly, for a small enough learning rate, we can always guarantee the convergence of the gradient descent algorithm.
 Nevertheless, we find there are still multiple challenges to overcome for fast training of log-linear models when attempting to scale to real-world datasets.

-We first reiterate the gradient of a log-linear model when optimizing for forward KL divergence is $\nabla_{\theta^S} [\,D_{\KL}(p_{\text{trn}}; q_\theta)\,] = -\eta^S_{\text{trn}} + \eta^S_\theta$.
+We first recall the gradient of a log-linear model when optimizing for forward KL divergence is $\nabla_{\theta^S} [\,D_{\KL}(p_{\text{trn}}; q_\theta)\,] = -\eta^S_{\text{trn}} + \eta^S_\theta$ when evaluated on the empirical training distribution $p_{\text{trn}}$.
 However, because the parameter space of the hierarchical model is invariant under constant shifts along any parameter tensor (so long as another parameter absorbs the negative shift), we will restrict each $\theta^S$ such that its sum across every mode/fiber is equal to zero.
 Practically, this leads to the use of the purified gradient:

 To facilitate the modern applicability of our algorithm, we implement a GPU-based gradient descent training algorithm in Pytorch \cite{pazkeEtAl2019pytorch}.
 The major challenge of any gradient implementation for energy-based models is the calculation of the partition function or normalizing constant.
 Even after implementation tricks and virtualization of the tensor, exact computation is simply too slow to handle the billions of events which are possible in even medium-dimensional tabular datasets, and we must resort to a new variant of the classical Gibbs sampling approach \cite{geman1984gibbsSampling,gelfand2000gibbsSamplingSurvey} in conjunction with the annealed importance sampling technique \cite{neal2001annealedImportanceSampling}.